dpark7404/Analysis-on-Recipes-and-Rating-Dataset/README.md

 We took a couple steps to make our data more readable and relevant to our research question and topic.

 1. First we left merged the recipes and interaction datasets together and filled all rating of 0 with np.nan.
+This was done in response to possible reviews being submitted with no ratings.
+These get inputted as zero's into the dataset but they are false zeros.
+So we remove them and replace with np.nans for a more true resemblance of peoples ratings.

 2. We then found the average rating per recipe and added this back to the recipes dataset.